Civil Engineering Graduate Studies

-The graduate Civil Engineering program at The University of Akron provides students with opportunities to gain advanced knowledge, skills and training to design, build, and maintain the foundation for our modern society – our buildings, roads and bridges, drinking or waste water and energy systems, seaports and airports, and the infrastructure for a cleaner environment.
+The graduate Civil Engineering program at The University of Akron provides students with opportunities to gain advanced knowledge, skills and training, to design, build, and maintain the foundation for our modern society.
+This includes our buildings, roads and bridges, drinking or waste water and energy systems, seaports and airports, and infrastructure.

 This multidisciplinary program provides both thesis and non-thesis options.

 THE GRADUATE DEGREES

 Master of Science (M.S.) in Civil Engineering gives students the opportunity to enhance their technical skills in civil engineering and creates possibilities for future career advancement.
 For engineers currently working in the field, they are able to apply what they learn in class to their work immediately.
 Evening options are available.

 Our Doctor of Philosophy (Ph.D.) in Engineering degree allows you to have a specific research focus completely customized to your interest.
 Ph.D students focus more on conducting the cutting-edge and high impact research across different interdisciplinary fields, with our faculty members in a collaborative environment that is informal, friendly and intellectually vigorous.

 - Is flexible, with options for evening classes

 - Provides options for research-based and coursework-based degrees

 - Offers specializations: Environmental, Geotechnical, Water Resources and Hydraulic, Structural, or Transportation

 - Consists of 18 nationally and internationally renowned experts who actively conduct research in their respective areas